$L^\infty$ cohomology is intersection cohomology: Introduction

 In \cite{bgm}, the authors show, on a simplicial complex, an explicit isomorphism between the $L^p$ shadow forms and intersection homology.
 The shadow forms are smooth forms constructed by the authors in a combinatorial way, like Whitney forms \cite{wh}.

-It is striking that, all the above mentioned de Rham theorems include an assumption on the metric type of the singularities or are devoted to low dimensions on which the metric type of singularities is easier to handle.
-In this paper, we focus on $L^\infty$ forms, i. e. forms having a bounded size.
-We prove a de Rham theorem for any compact subanalytic pseudomanifold, establishing an isomorphism between $L^\infty$ cohomology and intersection homology in the maximal perversity.
+It is striking that, all the above mentioned de Rham theorems include an assumption on the metric type of the singularities or are devoted to low dimensional singular sets whose metric type is easier to handle.
+In this paper, we focus on $L^\infty$ forms, i.e., forms having a bounded size.
+We prove a de Rham theorem for any compact subanalytic pseudomanifold, establishing an isomorphism between $L^\infty$ cohomology and intersection homology in the maximal perversity (Theorem \ref{thm de rham}).
 We also prove that the isomorphism is provided by integration on subanalytic singular chains.
 The class of subanalytic pseudomanifolds covers a large class of subsets such as all the complex analytic projective varieties.
-Furthermore, the theory presented in this paper could go over singular subanalytic subset which are not pseudomanifolds and we could adapt the statement to arbitrary subanalytic subsets.
+Furthermore, the theory presented in this paper could go over singular subanalytic subsets which are not pseudomanifolds and we could adapt the statement to arbitrary subanalytic subsets.

-This theorem, which applies to any subanalytic pseudomanifold, is proved by looking in details at the metric structure of singular sets.
-The sharp description of the metric type of singularities obtained \cite{v1,v2} will make it possible to work without any assumption on the metric type of the singularities.
+This theorem, which applies to any compact subanalytic pseudomanifold, is proved by looking in details at the metric structure of subanalytic sets (see section $2$).
+The sharp description of the metric type of singularities obtained \cite{v1,v2} will make it possible to work without any extra assumption on the metric type of the singularities.

-As a consequence, we immediately see the the $L^\infty$ groups are finitely generated.
+As a consequence, we immediately see the $L^\infty$ groups are finitely generated.
 The purpose is also, as in the case of $L^2$ cohomology, to find a category of forms for which we can carry out a Hodge theory for any compact subanalytic singular variety.
-Performing analysis of differential geometry on singular spaces is much more challenging that on smooth manifolds.
-The reason is that a smooth manifold locally looks (metrically) like a cone.
+Performing analysis or differential geometry on singular spaces is much more challenging that on smooth manifolds because the metric geometry of singular sets is much harder to handle.